Montreal

 The STM is also negotiating with three other unions, including one that represents bus and Metro car drivers who just voted 99 per cent in favour of a strike mandate.
 That union has not yet decided on strike dates.

-Why is it scheduled this way?
+Why is the strike scheduled this way?

 The strike is planned this way to reduce impact on public safety and major events, according to Quebec's Tribunal administratif du travail, which authorized the strike.